-The UK was estimated to be the 6th largest video game market in 2014 in terms of consumer revenues, after the US, China, Japan, South Korea and Germany (Newzoo).
-It is worth over £3.9bn to the UK economy, and has increased in value by 10% from 2013.
+The UK was estimated to be the 5th largest video game market in 2017, where the country’s 32.4 million gamers will spend $4.2 billion this year (Newzoo).
 There is also expanding cross-linking between the games and film industry globally.
 Read more about the UK games industry.

 During the course we encourage you to engage with outside professional bodies as a means of increasing your profile and gaining experience.
 Our students have worked with TT Fusion, Crytek, THQ, Electronic Arts, Buena Vista (Disney's game development arm), Square Enix, Sega and PlayGen.

 One group of our first-year students was commissioned by the BBC to produce freelance games content.
 And a group of our second-year students was successfully placed in the highly prestigious Dare to be Digital festival, sponsored by the BBC, Channel Four, Microsoft, Electronic Arts, the Scottish Executive and Rockstar.

 We are University of the Year for Graduate Employment for the second year in a row - The Times and Sunday Times Good University Guide 2018, 2019.

 At LSBU, we want to set you up for a successful career.
 During your studies – and for two years after you graduate – you’ll have access to our Employability Service, which includes:

 - An online board where you can see a wide range of placements: part-time, full-time or voluntary.
 You can also drop in to see our Job Shop advisers, who are always available to help you take the next step in your search.